mirz44/mirz44/README.md

 ## Hello 👋 I'm Maas Mirzaa

-A frontend web developer from Adelaide, South Australia.
-I specialize in PHP, WordPress, CraftCMS, ReactJS, NextJS and TypeScript.
-I am also a huge fan of JAMstack and MERNstack methodologies.
-Currently working on some personal projects and my portfolio site to improve my animations skills using React libraries and TypeScript.
+A full stack web developer from South Australia.
+Specialized in React, Next.JS, TypeScript, PHP and WordPress.
+I am a fan on web animations and am learning Framer Motion and GSAP.
+Currently working on some personal projects and my portfolio site.

 <!---
 - 👋 Hi, I’m @mirz44